-On the day of inspection, the inspector met briefly with each of the four residents living in the centre.
-Warm interactions between the residents and staff caring for them was observed.
-One of the residents was observed to enjoy a foot massage by staff following a wallk.
-Other residents were observed to enjoy having lunch together following trips to the gym and attending their respective day service programmes.
+One of the residents met with, told the inspector that they were happy living in the centre and that staff were 'good' to them.
 A number of the residents were unable to tell the inspector their views of the service but appeared in good form and comfortable in the company of staff.
 Staff reported to the inspector that they felt the residents were happy living in the centre and that staff had a close relationship with each of the residents.
 The inspector did not have an opportunity to meet with the families of any of the residents but it was reported that they were happy with the care and support provided in the centre.